Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: Introduction

-In a simulation study, we explore the ML estimation of the proposed model under both increasing and fixed-domain scenarios, including the estimation of the microergodic parameter.
-In a real-data example based on the analysis of climate data, we compare the performance of the proposed $\mathcal{H}$ model with the $\mathcal{MT}$ model for estimating both Gaussian and Tukey-$h$ RFs \citep{Xu03072017}.
-Our real-data example demonstrates that the proposed $\mathcal{H}$ model can outperform the $\mathcal{MT}$ model in terms of model fitting, prediction performance, and computational efficiency.
+A simulation study investigates finite-sample behavior under increasing- and fixed-domain scenarios, and a real-data analysis of climate data illustrates that the proposed $\mathcal{H}$ model can outperform the $\mathcal{MT}$ model and achieve performance comparable to the $\mathcal{GW}$ model, in terms of model fit, prediction accuracy, and computational efficiency, for both Gaussian and Tukey-$h$ RFs \citep{Xu03072017}.

-The $\mathcal{H}$ model has been implemented in the \texttt{GeoModels} package \citep{geomodels} for the open-source R statistical environment.

-The remainder of this paper is organized as follows.
-Section \ref{Sec2} provides background material on the $\mathcal{MT}$ and $\mathcal{GW}$ covariance models.
-Section \ref{sec3} introduces the $\mathcal{GH}$ model and highlights the identifiability issue.
-Section \ref{4} first provides necessary and sufficient conditions for the $\mathcal{GH}$ model.
-Then, following the criterion of maximal integral range, the $\mathcal{H}$ model is proposed.
-In Section \ref{5}, some closed-form expressions for the $\mathcal{H}$ model that do not depend on the computation of special functions are presented.
-In addition, two compactly supported reparameterizations that include the $\mathcal{MT}$ model as a special case are introduced.
-In Section \ref{44}, we provide the asymptotic properties of the ML estimator of the microergodic parameter.
-In Section \ref{sec6}, we report a simulation study that explores the finite-sample properties of the ML method when estimating the parameters of the proposed (reparameterized) $\mathcal{H}$ model.
-In Section \ref{sec7}, we present the analysis of a climate data set.
-Concluding remarks are provided in Section \ref{sec8}.
-All proofs have been deferred to Appendix \ref{techproof}.